Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.SourceGenerators/Readme.md

     }
     ```

-5. Run a build and the constant will be generated .
+5. Run a build and the constant will be generated.
 6. Use the constant in your code, full example:

     ```csharp